Leaflet: Looking after children’s teeth (pdf)

 It is not realistic to expect children never to have sugary foods, but what is important is how often they have them.
 Keeping them until immediately after a meal is a good suggestion.

-If children are hungry between meals, fresh fruit or vegetables, breadsticks or wholegrain bread or toast is a good alternative.
+If children are hungry between meals, fresh fruit or vegetables, breadsticks or wholegrain bread or toast is a good alternative to sugary snacks.

 Water and milk are the healthiest drinks for teeth.